The CNY Calories Showdown – One Slice Of Bak Kwa Is 370 kcal

 Don’t you love yusheng?
 This ‘Chinese salad’ containing fresh vegetables and salmon does not seem to add inches to the waist.
-That’s if it is without the oil, golden pillows and so much plum sauce.
+But that’s if it is without the oil, golden pillows and so much plum sauce.

 According to Health Promotion Board (HPB), these are an estimated calorie intake for our favourite Chinese New Year goodies.